What publishing options are right for me?

 - Custom targets (IIS, FTP, etc.), which includes all arbitrary web servers.

 On the Publish tab, you can select an existing publish profile, import an existing one, or create a new one using the options described here.
+For a tour of the publishing options in the IDE for different app types, see First look at deployment.

 Azure App Service Web Apps